 Dacorum Borough Council regards the primary objective of its treasury management activities to be the security of the principal sums it invests.
-Accordingly, the Council will ensure that its counterparty lists and limits reflect a prudent attitude towards counterparties with whom funds may be deposited.
-Furthermore,
+Accordingly, the Council will ensure that robust due diligence procedures cover all external investments.
+The Council will ensure that its counterparty lists and limits reflect a prudent attitude towards counterparties with whom funds may be deposited.
+Furthermore, the Council will limit its investment activities to the instruments, methods and techniques referred to in TMP4 Approved Instruments, Methods and Techniques and listed in the schedule to this document.